Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Lidocaine 1%, 2% 4-5 ml

-Dopamine 10-15 mcg / kg per minute i / v.
-The infusion is carried out continuously for 2-3 hours to 1-4 days or more.
+· dopamine 10-15 mcg/kg per 1 min. i.v.
+The infusion is carried out continuously for from 2-3 hours to 1-4 days or more.
 The daily dose reaches 400-800 mg.
-The introduction is carried out under the control of an ECG.
+The administration is carried out under ECG control.
 [UD - V]

 With the development of respiratory failure:

-· Mechanical ventilation from the moment the first signs of respiratory failure and swelling of the brain appear, tracheostomy (according to indications).
+· Mechanical ventilation from the moment the first signs of respiratory failure and edema and brain swelling appear, tracheostomy (if indicated).

-· To combat hypoxia, the systematic introduction of humidified oxygen through nasal catheters (20-30 minutes every hour).
+· To combat hypoxia, systematically administer humidified oxygen through nasal catheters (20-30 minutes every hour).

 For bulbar disorders: